Worried about someone's mental health

 - GP notes are confidential.
 This means the doctor can’t share information with anyone else unless they agree to it.
 The GP may have to share information with others if they feel someone is at risk of harming themselves.

-My relative won’t get help.
+The person I'm worried about won’t get help.
 What can I do?

-Your relative may not want to see a doctor.
+An individual may not want to see a doctor.
 You can try to ask for help yourself.

 • My daughter has left college because she believes all the staff are talking about her.
 She has stopped talking to all her friends.
 She won’t turn her phone on because she thinks that people can watch her through her phone.